Where to Stay in Glacier National Park

 Location: 17 Miles West of the West Entrance of Glacier National Park in Columbia Falls, Montana

-I placed the Cedar Creek Lodge on this article as it is managed by Glacier Park Inc. who also manages reservations for several hotels in and around Glacier National Park.
+I placed the Cedar Creek Lodge in this article as it is managed by Glacier Park Inc., which also manages reservations for several hotels in and around Glacier National Park.
 This hotel is actually 17 miles (23 minutes) from the park's west entrance.

 Cedar Creek Lodge is the only lodge managed by Glacier Park Inc. that is open year-round.
-This is like staying at any hotel in town and visitors can expect a modern hotel experience as they offer free breakfast, mini-fridges, microwaves, WIFI, year-round indoor pool, and hot tub, fitness center, business center and shuttles to the park.
+This is like staying at any hotel in town, and visitors can expect a modern hotel experience as they offer free breakfast, mini-fridges, microwaves, WIFI, a year-round indoor pool, a hot tub, a fitness center, a business center, and shuttles to the park.

 Cedar Creek Lodge makes a great option for those more interested in modern-day amenities.